 The minute the big idea is agreed, it’s the agency business leads who start tearing at the budget like lions on a kill.
-Unless a client is willing to address the budget and compensation in an equally unilateral manner, it is very tough to make the collaboration and the outcome stick.
+Unless a client is willing to address the budget and compensation in an equally unilateral manner, it is very tough to make the collaboration stick.

 I’ve worked on both Unilever and P&G brands and these are smart people with massive resources and still they are struggling to realize the promised value in the age of “new media.”

 The ad industry did not invent Google, or Facebook or any of the other super creative things that are reshaping the world; all we do is figure out how to monetize these things to our advantage and now clients are finally asking; How do all these exciting pieces of content you create make me money and build my brand?
 Clearly there is benefit; but how much return is in that investment?
 Spending less on creative and eliminating this redundancy is helpful to a brand if all the collaboration works out; but this is a client-driven attempt to solve an industry problem.
 We need to get better; showing and proving our value in context of the media and not just the execution itself.

 Long before social media, there were photojournalists whose work was shared across traditional media channels.
 The right instincts, in the right moment, resulted in an image that captured the imagination, documented an event and told a story.
 A single image seen across all media channels.
-In today’s more media savvy environment, we might say it went viral.
+In today’s parlance, we might say it went viral.
 A single moment, a single image and a single opportunity to capture that image.
 Guts, instinct, talent, intuition, anticipation and a passion for the story; these are a few of the key ingredients for a successful photojournalist.

 During the workshop, I was part of the guest faculty sharing my experience and perspective with these young photojournalists.
 Also on the faculty was the great Duane Michals.
 I don’t recall exactly what Duane Michals had to say to them, but one can imagine it included trusting their creative instincts.

 When considering how to hire for successful social media, think outside the traditional agency box.

-For legacy media outlets with legitimate journalistic integrity like the NY Times, fake news is rarely, if ever, an issue.
+For legacy media outlets, with legitimate journalistic integrity, like the NY Times, fake news is rarely, if ever, an issue.
 Ads served in this context are elevated by the integrity of the enterprise.

 Facebook and the Web, in more general terms, and other technologies have redefined what is possible in terms of worm-holing into our lives.
 This is old news at this point.
-What’s a little shocking is that the social media wunderkinds come across so apologetic, as if unaware of the havoc they have wrought.
+What’s a little shocking is that the social media wunderkinds come across as unaware and apologetic, as if they have no clue of the havoc they have wrought.